Zoloft PPHN Causation: Does Zoloft cause PPHN?

 Frequently Asked Questions

-Does Zoloft cause PPHN?
+Does Zoloft cause PPHN in newborns?

 Does submitting information create an attorney-client relationship?